frankh/docker-compose-mailbox/README.md

 They will be stored in ./data/backup and deleted after 1 week - it's recommended to automatically back these up on a separate server.

+You can manually create a backup by running `ruby backup.rb`, and restore a backup with `ruby restore.rb`